glompos21/manet-deployment-suite/README.md

 To set up an ad hoc mesh network, you will need some specific hardware.
 This tool is optimized for deployment on Debian-based Linux devices, so any hardware capable of running Debian (such as Raspberry Pi, Libre Computer, etc.) should suffice.

 In addition to the mainboard, each node must have at least **one WiFi radio**.
 Often, this will be the onboard WiFi chipset of the board itself.
-However, additional WiFi adapters can be utilized to provide an Access Point for users to access the network, though this is optional.
-A WiFi radio is an essential component of each node, as it enables communication within the mesh.
+However, additional WiFi adapters can be utilized to provide an Access Point for users to access the network, though this is optional*.

 (*Note: While additional WiFi dongles may be used to provide a WiFi Access Point, enabling connectivity for end users, this is not strictly required.)